rancher/docs/content/rancher/v2.x/en/admin-settings/removing-rancher/rancher-cluster-nodes/_index.md

 <br>

-After you download the tools, move it onto the node you're removing Rancher from, and then complete the following actions:
+After you download the tools, complete the following actions:

 1. Rename the file to `system-tools`.